SN 2021lwz: Another Exotic Luminous and Fast Evolving Optical Stripped Envelope Supernova ?: Linear Polarimetry material

 \section{Linear Polarimetry material}

+Linear polarimetry of SN\,2021lwz obtained with ALFOSC in one of the V-band is shown in Figure~\ref{fig:eo_images}.
 The log of the polarimetry obtained on SN\,2021lwz using ALFOSC on the NOT (see Section~\ref{data_pol}) is presented in Table,\ref{tab:log_polarimetry}.
-Linear polarimetry of SN\,2021lwz obatined with ALFOSC in one of the V-band is shown in Figure~ .